 Professor Paul N. Gooderham, is a graduate of the University of Bergen with a doctoral degree in sociology from the University of Trondheim, Norway.

-In addition to being an associate professor at Middlesex University Business School he is a full-time tenured Professor of International Management at NHH -The Norwegian School of Economics & Business Administration (1994-).
+In addition to being a fractional professor at Middlesex University Business School he is a full-time tenured Professor of International Management at NHH -The Norwegian School of Economics & Business Administration (1994-2022).
 He is bi-lingual – English/Norwegian.

 Bi-lingual – English/Norwegian

-His previous research - The GOLD Project (2007-2010) was centered on knowledge sharing in multinational companies.
-His research team received substantial funding from three Scandinavian multinationals and the Research Council of Norway.
-In addition the project involved substantial interaction with the companies and regular reporting of research findings to senior managers. http://paraplyen.imaker.no/paraplyen/paraplyen_/english_ve/english_ve/gold-hits-/
+His previous research such as The GOLD Project (2007-2010) was centered on managerial challenges such as knowledge sharing facing multinational companies.
+His various research teams have received substantial funding from Scandinavian multinationals and the Research Council of Norway.
+The projects have involved substantial interaction with the companies and regular reporting of research findings to senior managers. http://paraplyen.imaker.no/paraplyen/paraplyen_/english_ve/english_ve/gold-hits-/